-- employees and visitors travelling to and from the mine site and accommodation camp (typically light vehicles); - delivery of construction materials to the mine site, accommodation camp, borefields, surface water extraction infrastructure and water pipeline (typically heavy vehicles and some oversize vehicles); and - delivery of consumables to the mine site and accommodation camp (e.g. supplies, diesel) (typically heavy vehicles).
+- shuttle buses travelling to and from the mine site and accommodation camp for the majority of the workforce (Section 6); - light vehicles travelling to and from the mine site and accommodation camp for select employees and visitors; - delivery of construction materials to the mine site, accommodation camp, borefield, surface water extraction infrastructure and water pipeline (typically heavy vehicles and some oversize vehicles); and - delivery of consumables to the mine site and accommodation camp (e.g. supplies, diesel) (typically heavy vehicles).